 Cottenham is set on a shallow ridge and is clearly visible from all sides.
-There are long views over flat, open countryside, all of which is best and most versatile agricultural land with few farmsteads, trees or other landmarks.
+The surrounding countryside, all of which is best and most versatile agricultural land, is flat and open with few farmsteads, trees or other landmarks.
+This creates long views within the parish and beyond.
 The pattern of the landscape is made by man: lodes, droves and field boundaries run in straight lines.
 Over the centuries drainage has lowered the level of the fens and the main local waterways, Cottenham Lode and the River Great Ouse (Old West River), are enclosed by raised banks.
 To the northwest of the village, the plain of the River Great Ouse forms a special landscape area.